 If the market participant and the end user, in addition to the supply contract, agree on the transfer of transport capacity, this contract has to be reported as a wholesale energy product pursuant to Article 3(1)(b)(i) or (ii) of Commission Implementing Regulation (EU) No 1348/2014.

-III.3.34. [last update 16 February 2016] Are contracts for the supply of liquefied natural gas (LNG) with delivery in the Union covered by the scope of REMIT?
+3.3.34.
+Are contracts for the supply of liquefied natural gas (LNG) with delivery in the Union covered by the scope of REMIT? [last update 12 March 2025]